MIT-LCP/mimic-website/content/mimictables/noteevents.md

 ## `CATEGORY`, `DESCRIPTION`

 `CATEGORY` and `DESCRIPTION` define the type of note recorded.
-For example, a `CATEGORY` of 'Discharge' indicates that the note is a discharge note, and a `DESCRIPTION` of 'Summary' in conjunction with this indicates that the note is a discharge summary.
+For example, a `CATEGORY` of 'Discharge summary' indicates that the note is a discharge summary, and the `DESCRIPTION` of 'Report' indicates a full report while a `DESCRIPTION` of 'Addendum' indicates an addendum (additional text to be added to the previous report).

 ## `CGID`